 How to Become a Hospital Administrator - Requirements & Steps

-Doctors and nurses deserve high praise for their role in healthcare.
-However, there are other professionals working very hard behind the scenes to ensure a smooth-running, efficient facility.
+Doctors and nurses deserve high praise for their roles in healthcare.
+However, other professionals work very hard behind the scenes to ensure a smooth-running, efficient facility.

-Hospital administrators do not always get the glory, but they hold a valuable position within the medical setting.
-In fact, they are the top executives in a hospital whose job is to ensure seamless daily operations, develop a strategic plan for the future, and improve services to both patients and employees.
+Hospital administrators only sometimes get the glory, but they hold a valuable position within the medical setting.
+They are the top executives in a hospital whose job is to ensure seamless daily operations, develop a strategic plan for the future, and improve services to both patients and employees.

-A hospital administrator is one who, quite simply, manages hospitals.
+A hospital administrator is one who manages hospitals.
 They may also manage outpatient clinics, hospice centers, nursing homes, and drug abuse treatment centers.
 They oversee daily operations within all departments.
-Their job is to ensure efficient operations and to provide top-notch medical care to patients.
-They have many responsibilities, oftentimes assisted by medical and support staff.
+Their job is to ensure efficient operations and provide patients top-notch medical care.
+They have many responsibilities and are often assisted by medical and support staff.

 According to the Princeton Review, they: